cs207-project-group4/cs207-FinalProject/docs/milestone2.md

 ![comp-graph](img/Variable.png)

 It contains two main attributes : `data` and `gradient`.
 In each block, the input `Variable` brings the information from the previous functions and gradients computed and propagates the data and gradient flow forward.
+Note that because our package deals with vector functions, the `gradient` attribute is actually a `Jacobian` matrix.

-If nothing is indicated by the user, the default value of `Variable.gradient` is an array of ones, meaning we are at the beginning of the computational graph
+If nothing is indicated by the user, the default value of `Variable.gradient` is an Identity matrix, meaning we are at the beginning of the computational graph.

+For now, the constants are managed as Variables with a initial `Jacobian` as a matrix of 0.
+It is not efficient in the way that we still use this matrix of 0 for the gradient flow, we will probably optimize it at the next iteration.

 ### `Block`